garrandall/popular-music-data/tracks/call-me-aretha-franklin.md

 You get there? yeah, yeah, baby, yeah

-My dearest, my dearest of all darling (ah-ooo
+My dearest, my dearest of all darling (ah-oo
-I know, I know, I know, I know we’ve got to part (ah-ooo Baby, baby, baby, baby, baby
+I know, I know, I know, I know we’ve got to part (ah-oo Baby, baby, baby, baby, baby
-It really doesn’t hurt me that bad yeah (ah-ooo Because you’re taking me with you
+It really doesn’t hurt me that bad yeah (ah-oo
+Because you’re taking me with you
 And I’m keeping you right-a here in my heart
 It’s all because I love you (I love you